Asmitagorti/instagram_popup_clone/README.md

 instagram-icon.png     # small Instagram logo for the website/favicon

-That’s it — super lightweight, no build tools or extra folders.
-The links open up to my favorite instagram page! #yoshiandpal
+That’s it — super lightweight, no build tools or extra folders, The links open up to my favorite instagram page! #yoshiandpal

 -----------------------------------------------------------------------------------------------